-Students are required to sign a Field Education Confidentiality Statement form in Tevera before starting their field practicum.
+Students are required to sign a Field Education Confidentiality Agreement form before starting their field practicum.
+The form is located in Tevera.

 Safety

 The safety of our students, staff, faculty, agency partners and community members is of utmost importance.
 The School of Social Work recommends the following safety guidelines for students in the field.
 When a student initially joins an agency for the practicum, the student and agency staff should review the agency's established safety policies and procedures for handling specific situations that are potentially difficult or threatening, such as client's threat of harm to self or others, medical emergencies, evacuation or shelter-in-place plans, etc.